#image #ascii #json #ascii-art #art #convert #animated-gif

 Name or path specifying an alphabet to use.
 The provided font must have a glyph for each character in the provided alphabet.
 Valid alphabet names are:

 Amount subtracted from each grayscale pixel of the image before computing character similarities.
-Darker images tend to look better with low brightness offsets, while lighter images tend to look better with high ones.
+In most cases, a brightness offset of 0 is typically appropriate.
+For black and white output with some metrics (dot, jaccard, occlusion, and clear) lighter images tend to look better with a high brightness offset.

 Name or path specifying a font to use.
 The provided font must be monospace in .bdf format and have a glyph for each character in the provided alphabet.
 Valid font names are: